International Open Access Week 21-27 October 2019

 International Open Access Week 22-28 October 2018

 “Enabling others to access the results of our research is essential in ensuring that our findings make maximum impact – and deliver maximum benefit,” Fiona Lettice, Pro Vice-Chancellor, Research and Innovation.
-“We’re already good at sharing outputs by adding publications to Pure, but to make our research truly open we must go further, and the events organised for International Open Access Week will help us understand and adhere to best practice.
+“We’re already good at sharing outputs by adding publications to Pure, but to make our research truly open we must go further.

 Dr Stuart Taylor, Publishing Director at the Royal Society

 The Royal Society is the national academy of science for the UK, and has been publishing science for over 350 years.
 Today, almost half of their articles are published with immediate open access under CC-BY licence and they continue to press ahead with implementation of open science principles in their journals.

 Legal & Ethical Considerations to Creating Shareable Research Data

 Dr Scott Summers, Senior Research Data Services Officer at UK Data Service